JuliaMolSim/AtomsCalculatorsUtilities.jl/README.md

 # unixsocket mode with socket at /tmp/ipi_mysocket
 run_driver("mysocket", calc, sys; unixsocket=true,  basename="/tmp/ipi_")
 ```

+Note, that you need to give driver AtomsBase structure that defines atom types.
+If you want to change either number or types of atoms, you need to create new driver.

 i-PI protocol requires values for energy, forces and virial.
 If you don't need virial or if your calculator does not support virial calculation,